International S series (bus chassis)

-The bus chassis variant of the International S series is a cowled bus chassis (conventional style) that was produced by International Harvester (later Navistar International) from 1979 to 2001.
+The bus chassis variant of the International S series is a cowled bus chassis (conventional style) that was produced by International Harvester (later Navistar International) from 1978 to 2004.
 Produced primarily for school bus applications, the chassis was also produced for other applications, including commercial-use buses and cutaway-cab buses.
 In addition, the cowled chassis formed the basis for front-engine and rear-engine stripped chassis produced for bus applications.

 Designed as a replacement for the International Loadstar bus chassis, the S-series bus chassis was produced in two distinct generations.
 Matching the development of the International S series, during 1989, the model line underwent a major update, becoming the International 3800.
+The 3800 was also made in a truck variant.
 In 2004, the International 3800 ended production, replaced by the International 3300 (a cowled-chassis version of the International 4300/DuraStar).
 In production for over 25 years, the S-series bus chassis was the longest-lived model line ever produced by International and the final Navistar product line developed by International Harvester.

 First generation (S series; 1979–1989)

-Released during 1979 production, International Harvester introduced the S-series bus chassis alongside its conventional-cab counterpart.
+Released in 1978 for 1979 production, International Harvester introduced the S-series bus chassis alongside its conventional-cab counterpart.
 Replacing the bus chassis variant of the International Harvester Loadstar, the S-series chassis continued the use of the "Schoolmaster" product name.
 In a shift from being an adaptation of a truck chassis, the Schoolmaster was designed as a distinct model line intended solely for bus use.
 Along with completely straight frame rails, the chassis was designed with a flat-back firewall, allowing for body mounting with minimal design adaptations.

 During its production, the Schoolmaster changed relatively little.
 Along with revisions to the powertrain, many changes reflected the manufacturer transition from International Harvester to Navistar International.
 For 1987, the grille underwent a revision, with the "International" wording moved from the top of the grille to the bottom left, paired with Navistar's famous "Diamond Road" logo (replacing the IH logo on the steering wheel).
 In another change, Navistar ended the use of gasoline-fuel engines (in all of its vehicles).